Synology Logo Image

 Synology has a custom version of Docker that will allow a user to virtualize any of hundreds of applications.
 I successfully used it to run a Pi-Hole.
 Docker is a single click installation but you will need to configure.
 Please reference the Docker and Pi-Hole sections found on this page for separate mini-reviews of these apps.

 This NAS is capabable of running a DHCP server.
 It has the standard settings that you would expect to find.
 The server DOES allow the configuration of DHCP options which is a welcome adddition.
 The Synology DHCP server will support a Proxy server via a WPAD.DAT configuration file.
-Unfortunately, I was unable to get SYNOLOGY DHCP to work successfully in conjunction with my Pi-Hole.
-I went back to using the DHCP on the Pi-Hole.
+Unfortunately, I was unable to get Synology DHCP to work successfully in conjunction with my Pi-Hole.
+Actually, I think this is more of an issue with Pi-Hole.
+Therefore, I went back to using the DHCP on the Pi-Hole.

-NOTE: I was NOT been successfull in getting the Synology Proxy server working.
+Ultimately, I was NOT been successful in getting the Synology Proxy server working.
+In my case, I'm sure that the problem was Pi-Hole not having a way to specify a proxy server.
+I wasnt able to find a solution.
 No more testing is planned at this time as I decided not to go this route.
+In my case the Pi-Hole is more important than the Proxy server.

 return to home page